- Academic Planning

 - College and Career Readiness

 With the first year of high school behind them, students should start thinking about colleges and careers that might be a good fit and start exploring those areas.
+Complete career interest inventories and explore different career paths by job shadowing or interviewing.

 Student Assistance Services (SAS) at Harrison High School is a multi-disciplinary system of services available to provide support and assistance for students who are experiencing concerns which interfere with their academic and social success.
 Students experiencing difficulties in areas such as academics, health, attendance, and behavior can be referred to Student Assistance.
 As these types of problems often interfere with a student’s ability to develop both academically and emotionally, Student Assistance Services (SAS) will provide strategies to help referred students and their parents work towards academic and personal success using a variety of school and community resources.